-Susan (Sue) Lynne Decker (born November 17, 1962) is CEO and co-Founder of Raftr, a communications platform to talk about stories.
-She currently serves as a member of the board of directors of three Fortune 500 companies -- Berkshire Hathaway, Intel Corporation, and Costco Wholesale -- and is a director of Vail Resorts and Vox Media.
-She is also an advisor for several entrepreneurial start-up technology companies.
+Susan (Sue) Lynne Decker (born November 17, 1962) is CEO and Founder of Raftr, a trusted event and communications platform for college campuses.
+She currently serves as a member of the board of directors of two Fortune 500 companies – Berkshire Hathaway, and Costco Wholesale – and is a director of SurveyMonkey, Vail Resorts, and Vox Media.
+She is also an advisor for several entrepreneurial start-up, technology companies.

 Previously, she was with Yahoo! for nine years, from 2000-2009, in various executive roles.
 During that period, Yahoo!'s revenue increased 600% from $1.1 billion in 2000 to $7.2 billion in 2008, while net income increased from $71 million to $423 million.